xc825/weather/README.md

 ## Building steps

-1. Clone this repository in Github
+1. Fork or clone this repository in Github
 2. Create new Github codespace from repostitoy
 3. clone and compile _telebot_
 ```